Oscar winning support

 “Alongside his practical work, Anthony has been with us every step of the way to provide general HR and legal advice to help us with any potentially difficult employee situations.
 Winning such a huge and public contract as the BFI fund, which has ties to the National Lottery, has meant that it has been more important than ever to remain compliant and become the most professionally run organisation we can be.
 Anthony and his team have undoubtedly played a key role in enabling us to become the well-established and respected non-profit in the UK that we are today.”

 “A key aspect of recruiting for Doc Society is the niche nature of the job roles – there are not many equivalent positions out there, meaning each role needs to be properly understood and applications must be gone over with a fine-tooth comb to establish whether a candidate is the right fit.
 With the correct HR and recruitment procedures in place, Doc Society have been able to create a fantastic team, who love what they do.
 And this, of course, creates the best results!
-We look forward to seeing what documentaries the BFI Doc Society Fund produces.”
+We look forward to seeing what documentaries the BFI Doc Society Fund produces in future.”

 Previous